solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ## Running retired versions

-As the community won't be releasing any further bug fixes or security fixes, Azure Database for PostgreSQL Flexible Server won't patch the retired database engine for any bugs or security issues, or otherwise take security measures with regard to the retired database engine.
+As the community won't be releasing any further bug fixes or security fixes, Azure Database for PostgreSQL Flexible Server won't patch the retired database engine for any bugs or security issues, or otherwise take security measures concerning the retired database engine.
 It is possible to experience security vulnerabilities or other issues as a result.
 However, Azure will continue to perform periodic maintenance and patching for the host, OS, containers, and any other service-related components.

 In the extreme event of a serious threat to the service caused by the PostgreSQL database engine vulnerability identified in the retired database version, Azure might choose to stop the database server to secure the service.
-In such case, a notification to upgrade the server before bringing the server online will be displayed.
+In such a case, a notification to upgrade the server before bringing the server online will be displayed.

 For the latest information on the versioning policy, see [Azure Database for PostgreSQL versioning policy](https://learn.microsoft.com/azure/postgresql/single-server/concepts-version-policy)

 ### Summary + Checklist

 A solid BCDR plan is critical for every organization.
 The operation team should leverage strategies covered in this chapter to ensure business continuity.
-Downtime events are not only disaster events, but also include normal scheduled maintenance.
+Downtime events are not only disaster events but also include normal scheduled maintenance.
 This chapter pointed out that platform as a service instances such as Azure Database for PostgreSQL Flexible Server still have some downtime that must be taken into consideration.
 Older versions of PostgreSQL will trigger end-of-life (EOL) support.
 A plan should be developed to ensure that the possibility of upgrades will not take applications offline.
-Consider using read only replicas that will maintain the application availability during these downtimes.
-To support these types of architectures, the applications may need to be able to gracefully support the failover to read-only nodes when users attempt to perform write based activities.
+Consider using read-only replicas that will maintain the application availability during these downtimes.
+To support these types of architectures, the applications may need to be able to gracefully support the failover to read-only nodes when users attempt to perform write-based activities.

 #### Checklist

-- Perform backups regularly, ensure the backup frequency meets requirements.
+- Perform backups regularly, and ensure the backup frequency meets requirements.
-- Setup read replicas for read intensive workloads and regional failover.
+- Set up read replicas for read-intensive workloads and regional failover.
 - Use resource locks to prevent accidental deletions.
 - Create resource locks on resource groups.
-- Implement a load balancing strategy for applications for quick failover.
+- Implement a load-balancing strategy for applications for quick failover.
 - Be aware that service outages will occur and plan appropriately.
-- Develop a scheduled maintenance plan and setup maintenance notifications.
+- Develop a scheduled maintenance plan and set up maintenance notifications.
 - Develop a database version upgrade plan.